domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 ### How to Create A Context

 When working with the Context API, the first thing we need to do is create a context.
-To create a context, we use the createContext function exported from react.
+To create a context, we use the `createContext` function exported from React.
 We can pass this function a parameter which represents the default value (more on this below) of the context.
 In our case though, we have not passed a parameter, which means the default value of our context will be undefined.

 ```js
 import { createContext } from "react"